Fundamental data structures in C: linked list, stack, and queue.

 }

-Everyday examples: printer queues, OS task schedulers, chat message ordering.
+Everyday examples: printer queues, OS task schedulers, and chat message ordering.

 Array vs Linked List vs Stack vs Queue